almarklein/wasmfun/DOCS.md

 #### class `Instruction(type, *args)`
-Class for all instruction fields.
+Class ro represent an instruction.
 Can have nested instructions, which really just come after it (so it only allows semantic sugar for blocks and loops.